Students should refer to the Program Overview and the Program Checklist corresponding to their program.

 Students can view their unofficial transcript in Minerva> STUDENT> Student Records Menu> View Your Unofficial Transcript

 Graduation and Convocation

-Students who have completed all program requirements (including conditions of admissions, if applicable) must apply to graduate through Minerva.
-Students in a thesis program are automatically added to the Graduation List upon submission of their thesis to the GPS - Thesis Office.
+Students in Thesis programs are not required to apply for graduation.
+They are added to the Graduation List automatically upon submission of their thesis to the GPS - Thesis Office.